 It seems like a tall order.
 As a membership site owner, you want to hide content.
-On the other, you need it to be discoverable.
+On the other hand, you need your content to be discoverable.
 How can you square this?

 Thankfully, several options allow for restricted access to content but still manage to provide competitive keywords that drive traffic.
 For software as a service companies in particular, there are lots of ways you can enhance your SEO SaaS framework while remaining gated.